Keep the Trail Access info current...

 There are a few short side trails to outlooks along the way which are certainly worth the short detour as you will be rewarded with spectacular views over the ranges and local farmlands.
 Be sure to stop and look around every now and then, particularly as you pass through the Anakie Gorge section as the landscape is both rugged and beautiful.

-Spring is a particularly attractive time to visit as you will see wildflowers, plentiful birdlife and the occasional echidna (as we did on this trip)
+Spring is a particularly attractive time to visit as you will see wildflowers, plentiful birdlife and the occasional echidna.

 The park is 80 km west of Melbourne via the Princes Highway.
 Turn onto the Ballan Road from Geelong or take the Western Freeway to Bacchus Marsh and follow the Geelong Road, turning off to Boar Gully.
 (ParkWeb Park Note: Brisbane Ranges National Park - Visitor Guide)